Discourses and Selected Writings Summary: Key Takeaways

 Discourses and Selected Writings Summary

-I will simplify the Discourses and Selected Writings book for you, so don’t worry, I won’t just add quotes but before that, if you want to read this book then you should know these things.
+I will simplify the Discourses and Selected Writings book for you, also don’t worry, I won’t just add quotes but before that, if you want to read this book then you should know these things.

-- You might get bored if you have just started reading books
+• You might get bored if you have just started reading books.

-Takeaway 1: Don’t Pay Much Attention to Materialistic Things
+Don’t Pay Much Attention to Materialistic Things

-It’s a simple thing right, don’t get too attached to Materialistic Things, it could be clothes, tech gadgets, houses, cars, or anything else.
+It’s a simple thing right, don’t get too attached to Materialistic Things.
+It could be clothes, tech gadgets, houses, cars, or anything else.

 When you desire to buy a new car, house, or mobile phone then ask yourself one question,

-- Why I’m buying this thing?
+• Why I’m buying this thing?

 If you have a valid answer then go for it.